Phoenix616/Snap/README.md

 ### Not supported:

 - Using Bungee's **inbuilt permissions system** to set and get groups/permissions.
-  Don't.
-Use LuckPerms on Velocity. (hasPermission checks work though)
+  Don't!
+Please use LuckPerms on Velocity. (hasPermission checks work though)
 - **Reconnect server functionality.** That's an inbuilt function in Bungee but better suited for a plugin.
 The related methods will return `null` or set nothing.
 Instead of erroring.